Theohhhu/theohhhu.github.io/index.md

 ## Research Interests

 I am deeply engaged in the realm of Multi-agent Systems, where my research is dedicated to enhancing scalability, efficiency, and cooperative AI through groundbreaking algorithms and libraries.
 I led the development of "MARLlib," a comprehensive library essential for multi-agent systems research, which is open-sourced and has gained significant popularity within the community.
-My research has significantly advanced the domain of Multi-agent Systems, with a focused effort on enhancing scalability, efficiency, and the implementation of cooperative artificial intelligence solutions.

 ## News